AntonTheDev/JSONModelKit/README.md

 ## Introduction

 JSONModelKit is an an extremely lightweight mapping framework that follows an API-Driven approach to stream line development.
-JSONModelKit differs from other frameworks by taking an API-first approach, and mapping against the response up front.
-Once mapped JSONMapperKit generates the model objects based on the definition, ready to to use and extend out of the box.
+JSONModelKit differs from other frameworks by taking an API-first focus by mapping against the response from the start.
+Once mapped JSONMapperKit will auto generate the model objects based on the definition, ready to to use and extend out of the box.

-By providing a single point of configuration, and driving the model definition against an API reponse, it makes it very easy to keep your model in sync with an API and streamline development.
+By providing a single point of configuration, and driving the model definition against an API reponse, it makes it very easy to keep your model in sync with an API to streamline development.

 ## Features